byterubpay/byterub-site/_posts/2018-09-01-logs-for-the-Community-meeting-held-on-2018-09-01.md

 **\<hyc>** ripple
 **\<midipoet>** oh that a good point
 **\<binaryFate>** ordtrogen no, that's HCPP in October.
 CCC is the 2nd largest hacker event in the world, in Germany end of December.
 **\<rehrar>** but let's be real.
-We're pretending to be productive while watching Monero pump and waiting for it to overtake IOTA as #10
+We're pretending to be productive while watching ByteRub pump and waiting for it to overtake IOTA as #10
 **\<binaryFate>** midipoet yes ethereum
 **\<binaryFate>** as per the status of the foundation in Switzerland, they could change supply any time.
 They're doing it now btw.
 **\<midipoet>** but ethereum isnt strictly a currency?